 Wesley Financial Group Cost

 Like almost all timeshare exit companies in existence, Wesley Financial Group does not disclose its cost online.
-According to an Ask the Community question and answer on Yelp here, Cameron M. of Wesley Financial Group admits that the company charges customers an up-front fee to begin services.
-This is always a big red flag with any timeshare exit company.
+We recommend always being cautious of any timeshare exit company that wants to charge an up-front fee for its services.
 You could pay the company to begin a timeshare cancellation service, and then later find out that the company has simply taken your money and run or gone out of business.
 This recently happened with a company called Aconsumercredit in Florida.
 Timeshare owners paid Aconsumercredit money up-front to cancel their timeshares, and then Aconsumercredit went out of business and none of their customers got their money back.
 This is why we only recommend working with timeshare exit companies that offer a no up-front fee escrow option.
 A “100% Money-Back Guarantee” means absolutely nothing.
 Learn more about why a no up-front fee escrow option is important.

 Wesley Financial Group Reviews

 Wesley Financial Group has an A+ with the BBB and 53 positive reviews as of 4/9/18.
 There are 4 complaints on their BBB page, but all have been addressed and answered by Wesley Financial Group.
 Furthermore, Wesley Financial Group reviews on glassdoor.com are mostly positive, but these reviews are written by employees themselves as that is the nature of glassdoor.com.
 The company’s website, timesharecancellations.com, has several positive testimonials from their customers.
 Their Yelp page isn’t as positive though.
 There is one disgruntled customer demanding a refund, and 3 other positive reviews.
 There were also several negative reviews about the company on a site called Complaintsboard, but the page with the reviews was taken down.
-This is because you can simply pay Complaintsboard to take down negative reviews of your company, and that is likely what Wesley Financial Group did.
+This might be because you can simply pay Complaintsboard to take down negative reviews of your company.
 Fortunately, you can view the page with negative reviews about Wesley Financial Group through an archive.org version here.

 Wesley Financial Group reviews also include video testimonials from their customers on their website.
 Video testimonials are the highest level of review a company can receive.
 Think about it.
 If a husband and wife is willing to go on camera and endorse a company, they are likely satisfied customers.
 They aren’t hiding behind a keyboard and they’re willing to put their name out there just to express their gratitude for the company’s services.